Monthly meetings

 We hold monthly meetings at 7.45pm (for an 8pm start) on the second Tuesday of the month (except for August).
 We have a range of exciting, entertaining and informative speakers on a wide range of textile subjects.

-January to March - meetings are held via Zoom
+• January to March 2024 only - meetings are being held via Zoom

-April to December meetings take place in the Holy Trinity Church Hall, Carlton Road, Redhill, Surrey, RH1 2BX (the hall is just behind the church, accessible from the car park).
+• April to June 2024 meetings will take place in the Holy Trinity Church Hall, Carlton Road, Redhill, Surrey, RH1 2BX (the hall is just behind the church, accessible from the car park).
+For details of our new venue from July, please see the home page.

 Meetings are free to members and visitors are welcome at a fee of £5.
 If you are interested in coming along, please contact our Membership Secretary, Jane Hayward eastsurreymembership@gmail.com